SONA 2024: Ghana ranks No.1 in Africa in terms of financial inclusion - Akufo-Addo

 He also said that his government had digitalised the provision of public services at various institutions, such as the ports, DVLA, NHIS, GRA, Births and Deaths, Registrar of Companies, ECG, and Ghana Water, among others.

-The president further stated that his government implemented the use of drones in the delivery of medicines, blood and vaccines, making Ghana the country with the world's largest medical drone delivery service.
+The president added that his government implemented the use of drones in the delivery of medicines, blood and vaccines, making Ghana the country with the world's largest medical drone delivery service.

 “We have digitalised the provision of public services at the ports, DVLA, NHIS, GRA, Births and Deaths, Registrar of Companies, ECG, Ghana Water, amongst others.
 Ghana is ranked number one in West Africa and number seven in Africa in e-Governance.
 We have also implemented the use of drones in the delivery of medicines, blood and vaccines, and Ghana currently runs the world’s largest medical drone delivery service.